22A31A0577/Sales-_Store_Analysis/README.md

 6. where things are going wrong indelivery or operations.

-Because of this, they are missing chances to earnmore, losing customers, andmaking poor businessdecisions.
+Because of this, they are missing chances to earnmore, losing customers, andmaking poor business decisions.